cemsinano/cookie_cutter/README.md

     │   ├── figures        # figures and plots
     │   └── tables         # tables
     ├── src/           # source code
+    ├── bin/           # compiled scripts
-    ├── from_joe/      # other important things for project
+    └── from_joe/      # other important things for project

 LICENSE, CITATION, README markdown files are created in the root directory.